Remembering the legacy of Carmen de Luna

 The long-living impression of Carmen de Luna known as “Sub” during her teaching days can be enveloped in the words ‘sophistication, discipline, and strictness.’
 For, she wanted to put forward the significance of the embodiment of the value of character, hand in hand with academics to the students of the then-female learning institution.
 Thus, she highlights strict adherence to the rules and regulations of the school, and anyone who offends these laws will necessarily face the effects of these consequences.

-In recognition of Carmen de Luna’s amenity as a civic, religious, and cultural leader, she was awarded for her services to the Filipino youth by President Elpidio Quirino on 13 July 1949 and in accordance with her excellent leadership in Catholicism, received a Papal award from Pope Pius XII on 10 August 1949.
-Being an outstanding educator, she was also awarded the Pro Ecclesia at Pontifice.
+In recognition of Carmen de Luna’s amenity as a civic, religious, and cultural leader, she was awarded for her services to the Filipino youth by President Elpidio Quirino on 13 July 1949 and for her excellent leadership in Catholicism, received a Papal award from Pope Pius XII on 10 August 1949.
+Being an outstanding educator, she was also awarded the Pro Ecclesia et Pontifice.
 Notably, she also received a gold medal for her contributions to Philippine education in 1950 during the Golden Jubilee of the Philippine Educational System.
 On 25 March 1961, she was granted the Presidential Award for her role as an educator and civic leader.

 Aside from the multiple awards received, her contributions to society through charitable advocacies as an active member of the Liga de Mujeres and of La Gota de Leche enabled her to engage with the community through the utilization of feeding programs for orphans.